2018 Marshall Thundering Herd football team

 The 2018 Marshall Thundering Herd football team represented Marshall University in the 2018 NCAA Division I FBS football season.
 The Thundering Herd played their home games at the Joan C. Edwards Stadium in Huntington, West Virginia, and competed in the East Division of Conference USA (C-USA).
 They were led by ninth-year head coach Doc Holliday.
 They finished the season 9–4, 6–2 in C-USA play to finish in a tie for second place in the East Division.
 They were invited to the Gasparilla Bowl where they defeated South Florida.

-Previous season

-The Thundering Herd finished the 2017 season 8–5, 4–4 in C-USA play to finish in a three-way tie for third place in the East Division.
-They were invited to the New Mexico Bowl where they defeated Colorado State.